 There are three methods that Purdue MEP can help companies improve their cybersecurity posture.

 Second, in addition to the on-site technical assistance referenced above, Purdue MEP is conducting Defense Cybersecurity Assurance Program (DCAP) seminars periodically throughout the state.
-At the DCAP seminars, attendees will be presented the DoD cybersecurity requirements, and introduced to resources to assist in the process.
-The first seminar will be held in Bloomington on November 12th, 2019, you can register here.
-Seminars will also be conducted in Indianapolis (April 2020) and Fort Wayne (May 2020).
+At the DCAP seminars, attendees will be presented the DoD cybersecurity requirements and introduced to resources to assist in the process.
+The first seminar was held in Bloomington on November 12th, 2019.
+Seminars were also conducted in Indianapolis (April 2020) and Fort Wayne (May 2020).

 Third, contact Purdue MEP to help coordinate a Cybersecurity Group Consulting Session at your company or nearby.
 Group Consulting Sessions are a cost-effective method for three companies to share the cost of four hours of expert cybersecurity guidance regarding meeting the mandatory DoD contracting requirements.
 Attendees will receive detailed feedback regarding their current cybersecurity configuration, and guidance to improve their cyber posture so that they meet the requirements of DFARS clause 252.204-7012.